-Vitex is making fundamental changes in the delicate chemical chemistry of the body, this is why it takes some time to have an effect.
-Since vitex is a harmonizing and nourishing herb, it works behind the scenes to restore balance in a gentle way.
-Unlike a refined synthetic drug which forces the body to change, vitex works to nourish and support the system bringing about long term balance.
+Vitex is making fundamental changes in the delicate chemistry of the body, this is why it takes some time to have an effect.
+Since Vitex is a harmonizing and nourishing herb, it works behind the scenes to restore balance in a gentle way.
+Unlike a refined synthetic drug which forces the body to change, Vitex works to nourish and support the system bringing about long term balance.

 Vitex is generally suggested to be taken once a day in the morning on an empty stomach (half an hour before breakfast).
-If vitex is being used as part of a herbal blend containing other herbs, use as directed on the bottle.
+If Vitex is being used as part of an herbal blend containing other herbs, use as directed on the bottle.
 Vitex should be used all month long without a break.

 - Capsules: 900-1,000mg a day

 - Tincture: 60-90 drops a day

 Vitex comes in many forms, loose herbs, capsules, tea, tincture and powder.
 We find that capsules and tincture offer the most consistent results since it is easier to control the dosage.
 Many of the compounds needed from Vitex are easily extracted in alcohol (tincture) versus water (tea).
 Vitex is very strong tasting, almost bitter, so I would not suggest making a tea unless you blend other herbs with it, that is one reason capsules are so convenient.

 Does Vitex Work for Everyone?